 The Business Case

-Good mental health at work increases performance and productivity.
+A healthy workplace culture increases performance and productivity.
 It improves employee engagement, lowers absenteeism and reduces attrition.

 Legally, organisations have a duty of care under the Health & Safety at Work and the Equality Act.